cjthoma1/Resume-Website/README.md

 Resume website written in HTML/CSS

-* Built with Bootstrap and Sass
+* Includes Bootstrap and Font Awesome
 * This website will give the user an understanding of:
 	Who I am
 	What my skills are